SvenGarson/bilby/README.md

   + Constants
     - ...
   + Additional functionality
+    - specify some debugging character to render when non-supported chars in renderdeline string that is optionally replaced with some other character.
+This debugging thing can be disabled or enabled?
     - Generate background information to draw glyphs over
     - Capping render info for:
       + number of glyphs
       + max width and/or height (pixels and glyphs) i.e. AABB
+    - Extended ASCII character set

 - Documentation and logic
+  + How to use the code, what to link, where to find the required files
   + Which OpenGL texture type to use - 8-bit unsigned RGBA
   + What an instance is
   + Explain the texture, scaling and the sizing of the texture etc.